timgdavies/stroudinvestigates.github.io/_posts/2017-11-17-our-initial-assessment-of-the-ecotricity-recommendation.md

 and_volunteers: true
 ---
 <div class="standfirst">
-If you're wondering why the Ecotricity bid for the Sub Rooms has been recommended, you can now read <a href="https://www.stroud.gov.uk/media/519984/sdc-task-and-finish-group-report-sub-rooms-november-2017.pdf">the report explaining the decision</a>.
+The report explaining the decision to recommend Ecotricity's bid for the Sub Rooms is <a href="https://www.stroud.gov.uk/media/519984/sdc-task-and-finish-group-report-sub-rooms-november-2017.pdf">now online</a>.
 We think the assessment isn't balanced.
 </div>